Once yearly Registration & Materials fee: $50/student or $75/family

-This School Year Includes: 32 scheduled lessons with 3 scheduled unpaid vacation weeks (Christmas, New Year's, and January 15-19), and 4 unscheduled, unpaid, ‘flex weeks’ to cover teacher illness, jury duty, etc. If these flex weeks aren’t needed, students simply receive additional free lessons.
-Tuition is broken up into equal monthly payments, based on lesson length: $115/30 minute lessons, $165/45 min, and $220/60 min.
-(30 min lessons are only for young beginners.)
-Your tuition fees guarantee that I will be prepared and present to teach at least 32 weeks of this school year.
-Tuition is due by the 3rd of each month.
+Tuition is broken into 9 equal payments during the school year, September-May, with a separate summer session, June-August.
+This year, we begin with the first full week of school, the last week in August.
+School Year Includes: 32 scheduled lessons, 3 scheduled unpaid vacation weeks (Christmas, New Year's, and January 16-21), and 4 unscheduled, unpaid, ‘flex weeks’ to cover snow days, teacher illness, jury duty, etc. If flex weeks aren’t needed, students receive additional free lessons.
+Tuition is 9 equal monthly payments, September through May: $135/30 minute lessons, $175/45 min., $225/60 min., and $255/75 min.
+Tuition fees guarantee that I will be prepared and present to teach at least 32 weeks of this school year.
+Tuition is invoiced by email, payable online or by check, by the 3rd of each month.

 Music Lending Library: All students are welcome to check out books from the Music Lending Library.
 Materials must be returned in the same condition in which they were borrowed; if a book is lost, stolen, or damaged, the student will be required to pay for a replacement.

-Recitals:Recitals offer students a great sense of accomplishment and pride for their hard work, realizing the importance of setting and achieving goals.
-Students are strongly encouraged, but not required, to participate in 3 recitals a year scheduled in mid-December, early May, and mid/late August.
+Recitals: Our recitals offer low-stress, positive and energizing opportunities to share accomplishments, visit with other students and studio families, and realize the satisfying enjoyment of setting and achieving goals.
+Students are strongly encouraged, but not required, to participate in 3 recitals a year scheduled in late October/early November, late April/early May, and late August/early September.

 Hassle-Free Discontinuation of Lessons: Music is a lifelong pursuit, but lessons are not always possible for any number of reasons.
-If you or your students are unsatisfied with lessons for any reason, please do not hesitate to speak to me about your concerns.
+If parents or students are not happy with lessons for any reason, please do not hesitate to voice your concerns!
+Scholarships, sponsorships, and other tuition help is available to qualified applicants.
 Discontinuation of lessons requires a minimum of 2 weeks’ notice, giving us time to wrap up any current projects and discuss how the student can continue to follow their music goals.
-This also allows me time to fill the empty lesson slot.
+This also allows for allocation of the lesson time for students on the wait list.